andreasmuelder/statecharts.online/chapters/08-implementation-strategies.md

 ---

 Ready to continue?
-Head over to [Chapter 8: Tools and Frameworks](08-tools-and-frameworks.md) and then to the [Summary and Next Steps](09-summary-and-next-steps.md)
+Head over to [Chapter 9: Best State Machine Tools and Frameworks](09-tools-and-frameworks.md) and then to the [Summary and Next Steps](10-summary-and-next-steps.md)

 [Back to top](#top)